MicrosoftDocs/VBA-Docs/api/Publisher.FindReplace.MatchWidth.md

 End With
 ```

-The following example finds each occurance of the word "width" in the active document and applies bold formatting.
+The following example finds each occurrence of the word "width" in the active document and applies bold formatting.
 The  **MatchWidth** property is set to **True** so that either full or half width characters will be found.
 For example, this search will apply bold formatting to "width".
 It will not apply formatting to the word "w i d t h".